ggreer/geoff.greer.fm/_posts/2015-01-07-burnout-is-in-the-mind.md

 I'm not saying those who claim to be burnt-out are faking.
 I don't doubt that burnout describes a real phenomenon.
 What I *do* doubt is the accepted cause (work) and the accepted cure (time off from work).
 It seems much more likely that burnout is a form of depression<sup>[\[3\]](#ref_3)</sup>, which has a myriad of causes and cures.

 It is only after making all this noise about burnout that I feel comfortable suggesting the following: Don't worry about working too much.
 The important thing is to avoid depression.
-People more knowledgable than me have written on that subject, but to sum up their advice: Get out.
+People more knowledgable than I have written on that subject, but to sum up their advice: Get out.
 Exercise.
 Try to form healthy habits.
 And stay the hell away from negative media such as cable news and Tumblr.

 ---